timzhang642/Simacogo-with-Adversrial-Search/README.md

 # Simacogo-with-Adversrial-Search
-An agent that solves the game Simacogo using Minimax adversarial search and Alpha-beta Pruning.
+An agent that plays the game Simacogo using Minimax adversarial search and Alpha-beta Pruning.